 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Jolliffe or a variant listed above were:

-Jolliffe Settlers in the United States in the 17th Century
+Jolliffe Settlers in United States in the 17th Century

-Jolliffe Settlers in the United States in the 18th Century
+Jolliffe Settlers in United States in the 18th Century

-Jolliffe Settlers in the United States in the 19th Century
+Jolliffe Settlers in United States in the 19th Century

-Jolliffe Settlers in the United States in the 20th Century
+Jolliffe Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.